 Location: Underway to Fernando de Noronha

-For almost a week straight, we’ve had daily dance parties on deck with our watch teams to the most odd, amusing, and perfect music you can imagine.
-We’ve danced to everything from A-ha’s ‘Take On Me’, 90’s rap songs, Motown hits, to ‘Call Me Maybe’.
+For almost a week straight, we’ve had daily dance parties on deck with our watch teams to the oddest, most amusing, and perfect music you can imagine.
+We’ve danced to everything from A-ha’s ‘Take On Me,’ 90’s rap songs, Motown hits, to ‘Call Me Maybe.’
 I’ll admit, some of our dance moves are hard to describe, especially Del’s interesting gyrations while he helms, so it’s probably a good thing we’re in the middle of the Atlantic.
-Wouldn’t want anyone thinking we were weird or anything.
+I wouldn’t want anyone thinking we were weird or anything.

 I’m still full from a fabulous dinner and dessert that, in honor of Valentine’s Day, our lovely staff member Marina baked for us.
 Imagine a gigantic chocolate chip cookie sheet that’s baked like a brownie but cut up into 24 large, square portions.
 Delicious.
 I can’t think of a better way to celebrate Valentine’s Day than in the middle of the Atlantic with some wonderful new friends and South America beckoning to us from just a few days away.